In Memoriam: William T. Allen, Founding Director

-William T. Allen serves as the Nusbaum Professor of Law and Business and the Director of the NYU Pollack Center for Law & Business, a joint undertaking of NYU School of Law and Stern School of Business.
-Allen teaches and writes on corporate law, corporate governance and the legal foundations of finance.
+Judge William T. Allen, Nusbaum Professor of Law and Business and founding director of the Pollack Center for Law & Business at NYU, passed away on October 13, 2019, at the age of 75.
+He has taught and wrote on corporate law, corporate governance and the legal foundations of finance.

 Prior to his academic service, Allen served from 1985 to July 1997 as Chancellor of the Court of Chancery of the State of Delaware.
 While serving as Chancellor, he also taught corporate law and corporate governance as a visiting professor at Stanford Law School (1990, 1994) and the University of Pennsylvania Law School (1992-93, 1995).
 In 1996, he served as Rabin Lecturer at Yale Law School.
 He has written and lectured widely on corporate law and corporate governance.

-Allen is a fellow of the American Academy of Arts and Sciences and a member of the American Law Institute.
+Allen was a fellow of the American Academy of Arts and Sciences and a member of the American Law Institute.

 Stephen Choi, Director